-Dr. Scott G. Mitchell is a Tenured Senior Scientist at the Aragón Materials Science Institute (ICMA) in Zaragoza (Spain).
-The ICMA is a mixed research institute between the Consejo Superior de Investigaciones Científicas (CSIC) and the Universidad de Zaragoza (UNIZAR).
+Dr. Scott G. Mitchell is a Tenured Senior Scientist at the Instituto de Nanociencia y Materiales de Aragón (INMA) in Zaragoza (Spain).
+The INMA is a mixed research institute between the Consejo Superior de Investigaciones Científicas (CSIC) and the Universidad de Zaragoza (UNIZAR).

-His current academic interests involve synthesising modular (more often than not) hybrid materials which possess properties that can be fine-tuned and harnessed for a variety of applications in heritage science, biotechnology and catalysis.
-Scott carries out independent research within the BioNanoSurf Group lead by Prof. Jesús Martinez de la Fuente (also ICMA-CSIC/UNIZAR).
+His current academic interests involve synthesising modular and (more often than not) hybrid materials which possess properties that can be fine-tuned and harnessed for a variety of applications in heritage science, biotechnology and catalysis.
+Scott carries out independent research within the BioNanoSurf Group headed by Prof. Jesús Martinez de la Fuente (also INMA-CSIC/UNIZAR).

 Outreach: Scott is keenly aware of the importance of exposure to science at an early age, so he’s involved in designing and presenting programs to help children and young adults understand science and, maybe more importantly, just enjoy and get excited about it.
 In Summer 2020 he was fortunate enough to participate in the NanoAsalto project financed by FECYT where he was paired with contemporary artist Hugo Cassanova who was tasked with interpreting our research through art.
 Discussing order and disorder in science and art was a really rewarding experience and Hugo’s painting is spectacular.

 Hobbies: Hailing from the dreich central belt of Scotland, it’s perhaps no surprise that in his spare time here in Spain he tries to make the most of the Spanish way of life by eating and drinking the amazing local produce with friends and family.
 The mountain running scene here is also fantastic so he does enjoy hoofing up and down hills as a perfect catalyst to get outside and explore the Spanish Pyrenees with his family as often as possible.